NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Configuring-NuGet-Behavior.md

 1. The computer-level file.
 1. The user-level file.
 1. The file specified with `-configFile`.
 1. Files found in every folder in the path from the drive root to the current folder (where nuget.exe is invoked or the folder containing the Visual Studio project).
-For example, if a command is invoked in `c:\A\B\C`, NuGet looks for and loads config files in `c:\`, then `c:\A`, then `c:\A\B`, and finally `c:\A\B\C`.
+For example, if a command is invoked in c:\A\B\C, NuGet looks for and loads config files in c:\, then c:\A, then c:\A\B, and finally c:\A\B\C.

-As NuGet finds settings in these files, they are processed as follows:
+As NuGet finds settings in these files, they are applied as follows:

-1. For single-item elements, NuGet uses only the last value found for any given key.
+1. For single-item elements, NuGet replaced any previously-found value for the same key.
 This means that settings that are "closest" to the current folder or project override any others found earlier.
-For example, the `defaultPushSource` settings in `NuGetDefaults.Config` is overridden if it exists in any other config file.
+For example, the `defaultPushSource` setting in `NuGetDefaults.Config` is overridden if it exists in any other config file.

 1. For collection elements (such as `<packageSources>`), NuGet combines the values from all configuration files into a single collection.